gjoyce42/Technical_Writing/Data_Analysis.md

 > Note - the top row of your table doesn't have to be row 1 and the first column doesn't have to be column A. It is ok to have multiple tables in one sheet.
 ![Table_Layout](https://github.com/ymonteagudo9896/pierce-hacker-submissions/blob/master/lessons/Table_Layout.png)
 3. Enter the the equation you need to calculate in the last column.
 Sheets will know it is an equation when you start with ' **=** '.
+>Note - you can enter another equation in the next column if you need to calculate more than one value _or_

 ## Credits, Further Reading, etc.